openhive-network/clive/README.md

 # Running

 You can simply invoke the TUI application by running the `clive` command.
-If you want to use the CLI mode, pass any argument to the `clive` command.
+If you want to use the CLI mode, pass an argument to the `clive` command.

  ```bash
  clive         # Run the TUI application